PelmeenidHapukoorega/Azure-Lab-Automation/README.md

 ---

-## Lab 01: Automated Nginx Deployment
+## Project: Automated Nginx Deployment

 **Goal:** Deploy a Linux Web Server automatically without using the Portal.